 Recipes that use Black-eyed peas:

 How to Cook Pulses

 Here are some tips on how to cook pulses.

 Lentils: Different types of lentils have varying cooking times.
 Soaking lentils is not necessary but has some benefits like reduced cooking time, and improved texture.
-Red or yellow lentils cook faster and don't need to be soaked and whole masoor (brown lentils), benefit from soaking.
+Red or yellow lentils cook faster without the need for soaking, while whole masoor (brown lentils) benefits from soaking.
 Thoroughly rinse the lentils under running water to remove any stones, dirt, or debris before cooking.